Shift3/standards-and-practices/best-practices/client-side/framework/react/components/media-cropper/README.md

 ## TODOS

 - Write installation instructions
-- Define video output format (best to leave video manipulation to be handled elsewhere)
 - Properly handle animated GIFs
   - This will be a little tricky as the `HTMLImageElement` does not understand the frames
   - We will likely need another package such as [omggif](https://www.npmjs.com/package/omggif)
 - Add controls for seeking in animated media to ensure that all frames look good
-- Actually export the media (define exactly what that should look like)

 ## Potential Improvements